 It’s a great privilege to introduce this guest article by John Gillen.
 As someone who’s had addiction challenges in the past, this topic resonates with me personally.
 Please give it a read and share your thoughts in the comments.
 John writes:

 A common side effect of mental health issues can be drug or alcohol addiction, focusing on the next ‘fix’ can be overwhelming.
-Regular exercise provides a great distraction for those who are struggling, as well as significantly reducing the likelihood of slipping back into oldways.
+Regular exercise provides a great distraction for those who are struggling, as well as significantly reducing the likelihood of slipping back into old ways.

-Participating in regular fitness has been proven to help prevent the development of mental health problems in the first place, as well as improving your overall length and quality of life.
-For the more than 10 years scientists have discussed that exercise boosts brain function regardless of age or fitness level.
+Participating in regular fitness has been proven to help prevent the development of mental health problems in the first place, as well as improve your overall length and quality of life.
+For more than 10 years scientists have discussed that exercise boosts brain function regardless of age or fitness level.

 The simple act of exercise definitely has a positive impact on our minds, as well as our bodies.
 When we participate in some form of fitness, it’s proven to provide great benefits to our mental health.

-You may want to then add a few 10-minute bursts of jogging or take a longer walk whenever possible.
+You may want to then add a few 10-minute bursts of jogging or take a long walk whenever possible.
 Finding someone to exercise with will increase your motivation as you both work together to achieve your similar fitness goals.

 If you wanted to take advice from a professional coach, you could also join a gym and follow a tailored workout programme to see faster, greater results.

 Any of these will give you a great start in achieving long-term recovery from addiction and mental health issues.
 It’s proven you’ll notice a positive difference through regular exercise fairly quickly.